isotopp/isotopp.github.io/content/posts/2019-12-30-sonos-recycle-mode.md

 - the Connect.

-The latter two (the Connect products) are somewhat obsolete as they were necessary when normal Wifi was usually not able to carry sound data at the required reliability, so Sonos speakers built their own Wifi Mesh network separately from the usual home Wifi.
-With newer Wifi standards and recently also 5 Ghz this was no longer necessary.
+The latter two (the Connect products) are somewhat obsolete as they were necessary when normal Wi-Fi was usually not able to carry sound data at the required reliability, so Sonos speakers built their own Wi-Fi Mesh network separately from the usual home Wi-Fi.
+With newer Wi-Fi standards and recently also 5 Ghz this was no longer necessary.

 - The Play:5 (1st generation) speaker, the only one currently